Hrithik-s-Raj/Amazon-Nextjs/README.md

 # Installation Steps
- 1)Install the dependencies-
- 2)Start the deployment server using yarn or Npm
+ 1)Install the dependencies-  yarn install or npm

+ 2)Connect to Firebase- Generate the Keys

+ 3)Create and add it in the env.local

+ 4)add stripe account and add the key

+ 4) yar run dev

+5)If u stucked somewhere!!
+ write-rhrithik1dev@gmail.co,